RGoulart93/Portifolio/README.md

 ---
 <a name="projeto-6"></a>
-## 6º Semestre • "semestre/ano" • "Nome do projeto"
+## 6º Projeto • "semestre/ano" • "Nome do projeto"
 > Descrever aqui um resumo do projeto.

 ### Requisitos do Projeto